 How is the delivery of the programme being managed?

 An Inspire Learning Board oversees the project and is chaired by our Chief Executive.
 A project manager and project team is in place and working with our partners, CGI, XMA and Apple, and schools to deliver the programme.

 The roll out to secondary schools, and all P4-6 primary pupils has now been completed.
 Class sets to allow for shared use of devices has also rolled out to Early Years and P1-3.

 Why do pupils need iPads for school?

-There will be core educational Apps available on each iPad.
-In addition to this, there will be a fully managed dedicated app store specific to us for teachers and pupils to download pre-approved apps as and when required.
-These apps will be kept current, and updated regularly.
+There are core educational Apps available on each iPad.
+In addition to this, there is a fully managed dedicated app store specific to us for teachers and pupils to download pre-approved apps as and when required.
+These apps are kept current, and are updated regularly.

 Will it develop key skills for learning, work and life across the Scottish Borders?